2sic/2sxc-docs/2sxc Docs Generator/pages/basics/edit/edit-ux/toolbars/button-ui.md

 ## Group

 This is used in toolbars which have many button groups - either the standard groups or groups you made yourself.
 By specifying the `group` you can make sure a button is in another button group.

 * `&group=my`

+## Position

+* `&pos=0` - add the button to the front of the list
+* `&pos=-1` - add the button to the end of the list

 ## Read also